directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 | message | String | The message that should be displayed in OpsGenie |
 | data | Many to Many | foreign key to the data item |

 There are also a couple of other fields that we can use and populate such as severity, type, description, tags, links, or alias.
-To find our more about each field, check out the OpsGenie docs
+To find our more about each field, check out the OpsGenie docs.

 ## Authenticating with the Sensor